luigifreda/pyslam/README.md

   <img src="./images/scene_from_views.png" alt="3D Sparse Semantic Mapping" height="300"/>
 </p>

-A unified interface for end-to-end 3D scene reconstruction from multiple views, following a modular factory pattern architecture.
-The pipeline provides a consistent API across different reconstruction models while maintaining model-specific optimizations.
+The folder `pyslam/scene_from_views` implements the `scene_from_views` factory: a **unified interface for end-to-end 3D scene reconstruction from multiple views** with a shared `reconstruct()` pipeline (`preprocess_images()` → `infer()` → `postprocess_results()`), plus optional optimizer post-processing.
+The API is consistent across models while preserving model-specific optimizations.
 See the main script `main_scene_from_views.py`.

-- End-to-end multi-view reconstruction (poses + fused 3D geometry directly from images): `SceneFromViewsDust3r`, `SceneFromViewsMast3r`, `SceneFromViewsMvdust3r`, `SceneFromViewsVggt`, `SceneFromViewsVggtRobust`.
+- End-to-end multi-view reconstruction (poses + fused 3D geometry directly from images): `SceneFromViewsDust3r`, `SceneFromViewsMast3r`, `SceneFromViewsMvdust3r`, `SceneFromViewsVggt`, `SceneFromViewsVggtRobust`, `SceneFromViewsFast3r`.
-- Single-view depth-first pipeline with optional poses/intrinsics: `SceneFromViewsDepthAnythingV3`
+- Monocular depth pipeline with optional pose/intrinsic outputs when supported by the model variant: `SceneFromViewsDepthAnythingV3`.
-- Global alignment optimization stage for merging views: `SceneFromViewsDust3r` (dense alignment) and `SceneFromViewsMast3r` (sparse alignment variant)
+- Global alignment stage for merging views (defaults): `SceneFromViewsDust3r` uses dense alignment; `SceneFromViewsMast3r` uses sparse alignment (both are configurable).
-- Robust view filtering / outlier rejection: `SceneFromViewsVggtRobust` (anchor-based attention + cosine scoring that discards low-confidence views before reconstruction)
+- Robust view filtering / outlier rejection: `SceneFromViewsVggtRobust` uses anchor-based attention + cosine scoring to reject low-confidence views, then re-runs inference on the survivors.
+- Large-scale reconstruction (designed for 1000+ images in one forward pass): `SceneFromViewsFast3r`.

 Note that `DUSt3R` and `MASt3R` are pairwise models: they take two images at a time.
-Multi-view end-to-end reconstruction is achieved by running them on many image pairs and performing a global alignment / optimization over all pairwise pointmaps.
+Multi-view reconstruction is achieved by running them on many image pairs and performing global alignment/optimization over all pairwise pointmaps. `MV-DUSt3R`, `VGGT`, and `Fast3R` are multi-view models that process all images simultaneously in a single forward pass.

-All models return standardized `SceneFromViewsResult` output containing point clouds, meshes, camera poses, depth maps, and intrinsics in a consistent format.
+All models return a standardized `SceneFromViewsResult` with consistent field names; optional outputs (meshes, intrinsics, depth maps, confidences) may be `None` depending on the model.
 The factory pattern allows easy switching between models while maintaining the same interface.

 Further details [here](pyslam/scene_from_views/README.md).